Dal bati: Dal bafla

-Dal bafla (दाल बाफ़्ला) is a variation of Dal Baati, where the normal Bafla is boiled before baking it in a traditional Baati oven.
+Dal bafla (दाल बाफ़्ला) is a variation of dal bati, where the normal bafla is boiled before baking it in a traditional baati oven.
 Baati is replaced by the bafla, a softer version of it.
-It is native (Malwa region) of Madhya Pradesh.
-Although, parts of Rajasthan have been consuming Bafla and claim it to be native to the place.
+It is native to the Malwa region of Madhya Pradesh.
+However, parts of Rajasthan have been consuming bafla and claim it to be native to their regions.